NYUAD-IM/artintel/WeeklySchedule.md

 - **Read** [AI Image Generators Routinely Display Gender and Cultural Bias (Gizmodo)](https://gizmodo.com/ai-dall-e-stability-ai-stable-diffusion-1849728302) (no written response but post an image made using the tool below)
   - [Diffusion Bias Explorer
  (Huggingface Space)](https://huggingface.co/spaces/society-ethics/DiffusionBiasExplorer) Online tool for trying different prompt variations
-  - **Post** an image pair that you feel reveals gender or cultural bias in one of the models
+  - **Post** an image pair that you feel reveals gender or cultural bias in one of the models.
+Why do you think the model gives that result?

 <!--
 - **Read** [Why Timnit Gebru Isn’t Waiting for Big Tech to Fix AI's Problems (Time, 2022)](https://time.com/6132399/timnit-gebru-ai-google/)